robin-mu/MusicSync/readme.md

 ---

-Clicking the "Sync" button will execute all selected sync actions, i.e. downloading files, deleting files etc. New tracks will have metadata suggestions generated which can then be selected and applied in the "Metadata" tab.
+Clicking the "Sync" button will execute all selected sync actions, i.e. downloading files, deleting files etc. Metadata suggestions can then be selected and applied in the ["Metadata"](#metadata) tab.

 ### Metadata